Radio/TV/VIDEO

 Click here to read my published chapter from 2000 in ‘Issues in Therapy with Lesbian, Gay, Bisexual and Transgender Clients'.
 Edited by Charles Neal and Dominic Davies

-International SPEAKING & Presentations
+International/NATIONAL SPEAKING & Presentations

 June 2023 - AFCC International - Boston